RainbowMiner/RainbowMiner/README.md

 - press `Ctrl+A`, then `d` to detach from screen (imagine you want to disconnect your ssh session)
 - use `./show-screen.sh` or enter `screen -R RainbowMiner` to reconnect to screen

+The better alternative: start as Linux `tmux`:

+    ./start-tmux.sh

+- press `Ctrl+B`, then `d` to detach from the tmux session (imagine you want to disconnect your ssh session)
+- use `./show-tmux.sh` or enter `tmux attach-session -t RainbowMiner` to reconnect to screen

 #### 4. Enter basic information